AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Proposed Framework

 \subsection{State Tracking Using Temporal Convolutional Networks}

-The OptiQKD framework leverages Temporal Convolutional Networks (TCNs) for their ability to model temporal dependencies and sequences, making them ideal for tracking the dynamic states of QKD systems.
-TCNs utilize causal convolutions, which ensure that predictions at any point depend only on past inputs, thus preserving the temporal order of data \cite{bai2018}.
+The AML-QKD framework leverages Temporal Convolutional Networks (TCNs) for their ability to model temporal dependencies and sequences, making them ideal for tracking the dynamic states of QKD systems.
+TCNs utilize causal convolutions, which ensure that predictions at any point depend only on past inputs, thus preserving the temporal order of data \cite{bai2018empirical}.

 The TCN architecture is defined by layers of dilated convolutions, which allow the network to have a large receptive field.
-This is crucial for capturing long-range dependencies in QKD systems, where the state can be influenced by a sequence of past events.
-The dilated convolution operation is defined as:

-where \( d \) is the dilation factor, \( k \) is the filter size, and \( x \) is the input sequence.
+This is crucial for capturing long-range dependencies in QKD systems, where a sequence of past events can influence the state.
+The dilated convolution operation is defined as $y(t) = (x *_d k)(t) = \sum_{i=0}^{k-1} x(t - d \cdot i) \cdot k(i)$, where \( d \) is the dilation factor, \( k \) is the filter size, and \( x \) is the input sequence.
 As illustrated in Figure~\ref{fig:tcn_extended}, the use of residual connections facilitates the training of deep architectures by mitigating the problem of vanishing gradients.
-This predictive capability allows OptiQKD to forecast channel fluctuations before they adversely impact the secure key rate.
+This predictive capability allows AML-QKD to forecast channel fluctuations before they adversely impact the secure key rate.

 The use of residual connections in TCNs helps mitigate the vanishing gradient problem, facilitating the training of deep networks.
 This is particularly beneficial in QKD systems, where precise state tracking is essential for maintaining secure communication.